kartik2340/STM_32/Onboard_LED_STM32/README.md

 **Flashing:**
 The compiled binary was flashed onto the STM32 microcontroller using STM32CubeIDE or other programming tools like ST-Link or J-Link.

+**Results:**
+After flashing the program onto the STM32 microcontroller, the on-board LED began blinking at the specified interval.
+The blinking pattern demonstrated the successful control of GPIO pins through software.

+**Conclusion:**
+The development of a simple LED blinking program on an STM32 microcontroller provides a foundational understanding of GPIO control and basic software development for embedded systems.
+This project serves as an excellent starting point for beginners entering the world of STM32 development.
+Further exploration can involve more complex applications and interactions with additional peripherals and communication interfaces.